AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

 _The Basic Template workflow._

 1. Design and create your assets.
 Most users do this in Adobe Photoshop.
-Design assets at the exact size you need — if it is a 200 pixel image for a thumbnail page, design it at 200 pixels.
+Design assets at the exact size you need — if it is a 200-pixel image for a thumbnail page, design it at 200 pixels.
 If you need to zoom on it, design it at a size of about 2000 pixels.
 Use Photoshop (and/or Illustrator saved as bitmap) to create the assets, and use Dynamic Media Classic to assemble the parts together, manage the layers, and add variables.
 2. After designing graphic assets, upload them to Dynamic Media Classic.
 Rather than upload individual assets from the PSD, we recommend you upload your entire layered PSD file and have Dynamic Media Classic create a file per layer, by using the **Maintain Layers** option on upload (see below for more details.) _Text Workflow: If creating dynamic text, upload your fonts as well.
 Dynamic text is variable and controlled via the URL.
 If your text is static or has only a few short phrases that don’t change — for example, tags that say “New” or “Sale,” rather than “X% Off,” with the X being a variable number — we recommend pre-rendering the text in Photoshop and uploading as rasterized layers as images.
 It will be easier and you can style the text exactly as you want._
 3. Build the Template in Dynamic Media Classic using the Template Basics editor of the Build menu and add image layers.
 Text Workflow: Create text layers in the same editor.
 This step is required when building a template manually in Dynamic Media Classic.
 Choose a canvas size that matches your design, drag and drop images onto the canvas, and set layer properties (size, rotation, opacity, etc.).
 You’re not putting every possible layer on your template, just one placeholder per image layer. _Text Workflow: You create text layers with the Text tool, similar to creating text layers in Photoshop.
 You can choose a font and style it using the same options available with the Photoshop Type tool._ Another workflow is to upload a PSD and have Dynamic Media Classic generate a “free” template, and can even recreate text layers.
 This will be discussed in more detail later.
 4. Once the layers are created, add parameters (variables) to any property of any layer that you'd like to control through the URL, including the layer's source (the image itself ). _Text Workflow: You also can add parameters to text layers, both to control the content of the text and size and position of the layer itself, as well as all of the formatting options such as font color, font size, horizontal tracking, etc._